polarbeargo/Self-Driving-Car-Engineer-Vehicles-Detection/writeup_template.md

 ![][image1]

 Visualized color space in 3D plot using `plot3d()`, the code for this step is contained in the fifth code cell of the IPython notebook.
-After explored different color spaces like `RGB, HSV, HLS, YCrCb`, found out the `HLS` color space in the car images, cluster the objects well and stands out against the background as following:
+After explored different color spaces like `RGB, HSV, HLS, YCrCb`, found out the `YCrCb` color space in the car images, cluster the objects well and stands out against the background.
+Here are some of explore color space plot:

 |              vehicle                    |                     non-vehicle                        |
 | :-------------------------------------: |:------------------------------------------------------:|